 Baltimore Sun community papers’ photographers were out again this past week capturing moments from high school sports games.
-Here’s a collection of shots from the second week of sports in Howard, Harford and Baltimore counties.
+Here’s a collection of shots from Howard, Harford and Baltimore counties.

 Baltimore Sun Media Group photographer Jen Rynda has a reputation for her sports portraits, or “sportraits,” as she calls them.
 When local high school athletes are selected as either a player to watch for the upcoming season, or the editors’ choice for player of the year, Jen is sent to spend some time with that athlete to photograph them.
 She often tries to capture them in a way that is not only artistic, but also shows off their athletic prowess.